Gene Pool 2

 - Hell, momma.
 I couldn’t even get it up if Marilyn Monroe herself came a slitherin’ crost my lap.

-- Yeah well, if’n Marilyn did come over here right now your whole dang body and not just your pecker would be dropped dead and pushin’ up daisies.
+- Yeah well, if’n Marilyn did come over here right now your whole dang body and not just your dried-up pecker would be dropped dead and pushin’ up daisies.”

 Nora’s hypocrisy was also typified by the night I caught her out by herself in the kitchen after she served desert, gobbling up the remnants of a black raspberry cobbler.
 This was after she had parsed out little portions to everyone else stating: